DavidNash2024/Win32xx/samples/Scribble/Readme.txt

 * Responding to toolbar and menu commands in OnCommand
 * Responding to notifications in OnNotify.
 * Capturing mouse input.
-* Using a vector to store data.
+* Use of a vector to store data.
 * Loading and saving data to a file.
 * Printing the content of a window.
 * Responding to frame window messages in CFrame::WndProc